-Prospective graduates must file a "Request for Graduation" at the Registrar's Office prior to the sixth week of the semester in which the student intends to graduate.
+Prospective graduates must submit a self-service graduation application via Cunyfirst [Online Graduation Application steps] prior to the sixth week of the semester in which the student intends to graduate.
 Filing dates are posted each semester and are also printed in the academic calendar.
 The application triggers a review of the student's academic record to determine whether it is possible for the student to complete degree requirements by the end of that term or session.
-Only after the "Request for Graduation" form has been filed can the Registrar's Office begin processing the necessary information for final certification of graduation.
+Only after the application has been submitted can the Registrar's Office begin processing the necessary information for final certification of graduation.